 We strongly encourage playfulness in the presentation of your Open Mini.
 Make it fun!
 Use an absolute minimum of words and a maximum of large, visually captivating images.

-Here's a sample of what we're looking for from an event we held this year at the Smithsonian's National Museum of American History on the topic of "spaces of invention," i.e., the physical environment's impact on learning and innovation.
+Here's a sample of what we're looking for from an event held at the Smithsonian's National Museum of American History on the topic of "spaces of invention," i.e., the physical environment's impact on learning and innovation.